 Learn More About Email

 You can create effective professional business email starts and endings.
-To sum up what we’ve learned, start and end your professional business emails by:
+To sum up what we’ve learned in this tutorial, start and end your professional business emails by:

 - identifying your target audience